 - Difficulty emptying your bowels (constipation).
 Most people get this side effect of opioids, which can be very uncomfortable.
 Your doctor should give you medicines to make it easier to empty your bowels (laxatives).
 Drinking plenty of water, eating a high fibre diet and exercising, if possible, might also help to prevent constipation.
 If it does not get better, speak to your doctor – but don’t stop taking the pain-relieving drugs.

 - Sickness.
 You might feel sick or be sick for the first few days of taking opioids, but this usually improves.
 If you feel sick, your doctor can prescribe anti-sickness tablets to stop this.
 Or give you a different pain-relieving drug if the sickness does not improve.

 - Drowsiness.
 When you first start taking opioids you might feel drowsy or find it hard to concentrate.
 This usually improves after a few days, as your body gets used to the drug.
 Ask your doctor or nurse whether it is safe for you to drive when you are taking opioids.

 - A dry mouth.
 Sipping cold water throughout the day can help.
 You can also try chewing gum or sucking boiled sweets or ice cubes.

 Some men worry about becoming addicted to stronger opioids such as morphine.
 But if you’re taking morphine to relieve pain, it’s unlikely you’ll become addicted.
 You might not start with the strongest type of opioid, and the dose will be carefully controlled by your doctor.
-If you’re worried about taking opioids, speak to your doctor or nurse.
+If you’re worried, speak to your doctor or nurse.

 Other drugs for relieving pain